Sacramento State visits Bannan and Montana - WTOP News

 Missoula, Montana; Saturday, 9 p.m.
 EST

-BOTTOM LINE: Montana hosts the Sacramento State Hornets after Josh Bannan scored 25 points in Montana’s 72-68 loss to the Montana State Bobcats.
+BOTTOM LINE: Montana faces the Sacramento State Hornets after Josh Bannan scored 25 points in Montana’s 72-68 loss to the Montana State Bobcats.

 The Grizzlies are 8-4 in home games.
-Montana is 2-4 in games decided by less than 4 points.
+Montana is seventh in the Big Sky with 21.9 defensive rebounds per game led by Bannan averaging 6.3.

-The Hornets are 6-10 against Big Sky opponents.
-Sacramento State is fifth in the Big Sky shooting 34.5% from downtown.
-Austin Patterson paces the Hornets shooting 37.2% from 3-point range.
+The Hornets have gone 6-10 against Big Sky opponents.
+Sacramento State is 3-10 against opponents with a winning record.

-TOP PERFORMERS: Bannan is averaging 15.1 points, 8.4 rebounds and 3.7 assists for the Grizzlies.
-Aanen Moody is averaging 2.5 made 3-pointers over the last 10 games for Montana.
+TOP PERFORMERS: Aanen Moody is shooting 44.5% and averaging 15.7 points for the Grizzlies.
+Dischon Thomas is averaging 2.1 made 3-pointers over the last 10 games for Montana.

-Zach Chappell is averaging 13.2 points for the Hornets.
-Callum McRae is averaging 13.1 points and 9.3 rebounds over the last 10 games for Sacramento State.
+Austin Patterson is shooting 37.2% from beyond the arc with 1.9 made 3-pointers per game for the Hornets, while averaging 8.1 points.
+Callum McRae is shooting 56.1% and averaging 13.1 points over the last 10 games for Sacramento State.

 LAST 10 GAMES: Grizzlies: 6-4, averaging 67.3 points, 27.0 rebounds, 12.9 assists, 4.5 steals and 1.8 blocks per game while shooting 46.7% from the field.
 Their opponents have averaged 65.5 points per game.